-Each project ID is unique across Cloud Platform.
+Each project ID is unique across GCP.
 Once you have created a project, you can delete the project but its ID can never be used again.

 When billing is enabled, each project is associated with one billing account.
 Multiple projects can have their resource usage billed to the same account.